LTUC/amman-dotnet-401d2/Curriculum/Class04/lab/README.md

 Create a two (2) person, turn based Tic-Tac-Toe program.
 Building off of your starter code provided from the class repo, complete the Tic Tac Toe logic.
 Refer to the "Submit this Assignment" section below on instructions with the starter code.

-## Program Specificaitons
+## Program Specifications
 Your solution should include the following:
-- Completed TODOs
+- Completed TO-DOs
 - Add summary comments above all of the methods that do not currently have summary comments.
 Be sure to explain what the main purpose of the method is, in addition to where it is being called/used.
 Identify the parameters and returns in the appropriate xml tags.